 Clifton And Camps Bay Beaches

 Cape Town has some amazing beaches in the city.
 Camps Bay has a long stretch of sandy beach on the main boardwalk.
 Clifton, adjacent to Camps Bay, is more secluded and offers some fantastic beaches.
-Some of the most expensive real estate in the country is in these two neighborhoods.
+Some of the most expensive real estates in the country is in these two neighborhoods.

 Cape Point Via Chapman’s Peak

 Cape Point is the perfect day trip out of Cape Town.
-Cape Point is located at the southern tip of Africa where the Atlantic and the Indian Ocean meet.
+Cape Point is located at the southern tip of Africa where the Atlantic and the Indian Oceans meet.
 The drive goes through Chapman’s Peak and its windy mountainside roads offering some of the most dramatic views you’ll ever see.
 The highway will take you through stunning coastal views—Muizenberg’s colorful beach huts, Kalk Bay, Simon’s Town, Boulders Beach (penguins!), Sentinel Peak, and the winding Chapman’s Peak Road.
 Cape Point is located in the Cape of Good Hope Nature Reserve with dramatic views of the ocean and a charming historical lighthouse.

 Boulder’s Beach to see the African Penguins